-Nimitz Highway eastward, left turn to Smith Street will not be permitted from 4:30 a.m. until the streets reopen at approximately 8:00 a.m.
+Nimitz Highway eastward, left turn mauka to Smith Street will not be permitted from 4:30 a.m. until the streets reopen at approximately 8:00 a.m.

-Punchbowl Street Three ewa lanes of Punchbowl Street from South King Street to Punchbowl Street will be closed from 4:30 a.m. to 8:00 a.m.
+Punchbowl Street Three ewa lanes of Punchbowl Street from South King Street to Punchbowl Street will be closed from 4:30 a.m. to 8:00a.m.
 The two east (Diamond Head side lanes) will remain open to traffic until Pohukaina Street for the entire duration of the event.
 No Parking – tow away zone will be in effect on the ewa side of Punchbowl Street between South King Street and Ala Moana Boulevard, with no parking on the ewa side of Punchbowl between Halekauwila and Ala Moana Boulevard beginning at 12:00 noon on Saturday.

-Kapahulu Avenue Kapahulu Avenue will remain partially open for the entire duration of the event.
-Participants desiring to park in the Paki Monsarrat lot, which will be open to the public must access these lots prior to 5:15 a.m. through Kapahulu as with the securing of the race course at 5:30 a.m., access to these lots will be closed.
-Local traffic to the makai contra flow lanes of Kalakaua Avenue will resume after 7:15 a.m.
+Kapahulu Avenue Kapahulu Avenue will be closed to general traffic at Kuhio Avenue, with local traffic only permitted makai of Kuhio Avenue & those requiring access to Kalakaua Avenue makai.
+Participants desiring to park in the Paki Monsarrat lot, which will be open to the public, must access these lots prior to 5:15 a.m. through Kapahulu as with the securing of the race course at 5:30 a.m., access to these lots will be closed until approximately 9:00 am.
+General taxis staging zone in the three metered stalls.

 Some bus routes will be cancelled and/or detoured.
 Bus riders may call TheBUS at 848-5555 or visit the Oahu Transit Services website (www.thebus.org) for details.